ediazcrz/COP-4722/asg4/README.txt

         d. total number of employee-work assignments (number of worker-project assignments from works_on) for the project

-(Please note that the BaseX folder was placed at the root of the C drive when writing these queries.
-Also queries are not optimized for this assignment)
+(Please note that the BaseX folder was placed at the root of the C drive when writing these queries) (Also queries are not optimized for this assignment)